rstudio/rstudio/eclipse/README.txt

 1) Create or Import a new project

-  Using the 'projectCreator' and 'applicationCreator' scripts is an easy way to do this, but you cannot use the created launch scripts to develop the GWT core source because they are configured to run with .jar files from a GWT installation.
+  Using the 'applicationCreator' script is an easy way to do this, but you cannot use the created launch scripts to develop the GWT core source because they are configured to run with .jar files from a GWT installation.

 2) Add a project reference to the gwt-user project: